yarastu/yarastu/en/_posts/2023-06-15-social-support-cooperation.md

 beforetoc: "Involve friends in your activities to split up the problems.
 Be part of communities."
 guide: naturally
 tactic: mental
-updated:
+updated: 2024-02-06
 ---
 We often exaggerate complexity of the future tasks.

-In one study, participants overestimated hill slant by three times when standing in front of it.[^ssc-200804011] Climbing hill seemed difficult, so they overestimated its steepness.
+In one study, participants overestimated hill slant by two times when standing in front of it.[^ssc-200804011] Climbing hill seemed difficult, so they overestimated its steepness.

 However, the hill appeared less steep to those who were with a friend.

 Why?

 Subconsciously, we believe that climbing a hill together is easier because our friend will share part of the problems.

+{% include image.html name="social-support-study" alt="Study.
+Social support and perception of geographical slope" caption="Image.
+Study on the influence of social support on the perception of hill slant (Schnall et al., 2008).
+On the graph, the solid column represents the participant's assessment without a friend.
+The other column represents the participant's assessment with a friend.
+The horizontal line represents the actual slant of the hill (26°)." %}

 #### Engage friends in activities